 Counseling can help students understand and clarify their life choices.
 Through counseling, students can learn to reach their potential through meaningful introspection, well-informed choices, and resolution of problems of an interpersonal nature.
 Brief counseling strategies are often utilized to help students resolve issues over a short period of time.

-Main number 770-975-4152
+At this time, we are only offering distance counseling, also known as telemental health counseling, using phone or secure video sessions.
+Contact us at Counseling@Chattahoocheetech.eduMain number 770-975-4152.